Road Trip: Melbourne to Perth, via Kojonup

 Enjoy a restful night in Kojonup

-You will need more than a few hours to visit all the exciting places in Kojonup.
-So, why not spend a night in town?
-Cornwall House Accommodation will ensure that you get a restful night’s sleep to safely and happily continue your road trip feeling refreshed.
-Our 10 rooms are clean, well-appointed and have reverse cycle air-conditioning.
-Check our availability and book your room today.
-Call us up on (08) 9831 0214 or email your enquiries to stay@cornwallhouseaccommodation.com.au for more information.
+You’ll need more than just a few hours to visit all the exciting places in Kojonup, so why not spend a night or two in town?
+When considering your stay options in the Kojonup region, Cornwall House Accommodation is here to ensure you get a restful night’s sleep.
+This way, you can safely and happily continue your road trip feeling completely refreshed.